Staying active with hidradenitis suppurativa

 A lack of exercise can lead to weight gain.
 This can cause discomfort by increasing friction in between skin folds, where the lumps that characterize hidradenitis suppurativa often grow.
 Physical activity might ease both depression and anxiety commonly caused by the condition, too.

-But moving, as well as sweating and chaffing caused by physical activity, can sometimes be painful and irritate skin lesions.
+But moving, as well as sweating and chafing caused by physical activity, can sometimes be painful and irritate skin lesions.
 To stay active and avoid aggravating your skin, consider these tips.

 Choose your workout clothing carefully